trambarhq/relaks-django-data-source/README.md

 Provide a Django authorization token to the data source, likely one that was saved from an earlier authentication. `allowURLs` indicates the scope of access.
 It can typically be omitted. `fresh` indicates whether the token was just obtained from the remote server.
 If omitted, `evt.fresh` will be `false` in the subsequent `authorization` event.
 Your code can then elect not to save the token again.

+The method will return a promise that immediately resolves to `false` if `token` is empty or if the data source has previously encountered a 401 or 403 error using that token.

 ### cancelAuthentication

 ```typescript